Johnson election victory propels Britain towards swift Brexit

 "Your hand may have quivered over the ballot paper before you put your cross in the Conservative box," Johnson told those voters in his victory speech, acknowledging that their support for his party represented a political earthquake.

-"You may hope to return to Labour next time round, and if that is the case, I am humbled that you have put your trust in me," he said, a rare note of humility from a politician best known for his bombastic rhetoric and supreme self-belief.
+Johnson said he was "humbled"at having won their trust, a rare note of humility from a politician best known for his bombastic rhetoric and supreme self-belief.

 SCOTLAND REJECTS BREXIT

-"Boris Johnson may have a mandate to take England out of the European Union.
-He emphatically does not have a mandate to take Scotland out of the European Union," said Nicola Sturgeon, SNP leader and first minister of Scotland.
+"The people of Scotland have spoken.
+It is time now to decide our own future," said Nicola Sturgeon, SNP leader and first minister of Scotland.

+She said her semi-autonomous Scottish government would next week publish a detailed case for a transfer of power from London to Edinburgh that would allow her to hold another referendum on Scottish independence.

-With Sturgeon emboldened to step up her campaign for an independence referendum, and Irish nationalists performing strongly in Northern Ireland, the integrity of the United Kingdom looks more precarious than it has for centuries.
+With Sturgeon emboldened and a strong performance at the polls in Northern Ireland by nationalists who want to join the Irish Republic, the integrity of the United Kingdom looks more precarious than it has for centuries.

 Overall, the election results were most damaging for Labour and its veteran socialist leader Jeremy Corbyn, who announced he would step down after a "process of reflection".

-Once a fringe figure on Labour's far left, Corbyn unexpectedly won the party leadership in 2015 on a wave of grassroots enthusiasm for his radical policies, especially among some young people.
+Once a fringe figure on Labour's far left, Corbyn unexpectedly won the party leadership in 2015 on a wave of grassroots enthusiasm for his radical policies.

-But voters on Thursday unambiguously rejected his programme of nationalisations and colossal state spending, delivering Labour's worst result since 1935.
+But voters unambiguously rejected his programme of nationalisations and colossal state spending, delivering Labour's worst result since 1935.

-The party now faces a brutal internal battle between Corbyn's followers, who are determined to stick to their socialist agenda, and his critics, who want the party to return to the centre ground it occupied under former Prime Minister Tony Blair.
+The Corbyn camp said they were determined to stick to their socialist agenda, but they face a brutal battle against those in the party who want it to return to the centre ground it occupied under former prime minister Tony Blair.

-In a symbol of Labour's failure, Blair's old parliamentary seat of Sedgefield fell to the Conservatives.

 It was also a bad night for the strongly anti-Brexit Liberal Democrats, the only party that proposed cancelling Brexit without holding a second referendum.